niplav/site/hyperoperators.md

 <!--TODO: fix local atan2-->

-With this, one can implement the commutative hyperoperator:
+With this, one can implement the commutative hyperoperation:

         comhyp::{:[z=0;cln(cadd(cexp(x);cexp(y))):|
                 z=1;cadd(x;y):|